Romasmi/go-rest-api-template/README.md

 cp .env.example .env
 ```

-4. Update the `.env` file with your configuration.
+4. Update the `overried.ini` file with your configuration or specify environment variables.
+For example database -> host in yaml is DATABASE_HOST in env.  :.

 ### Running the API